Aged Care information on COVID-19

 This will allow international student nurses and other aged care workers to work more than the 40 hours a fortnight that they are currently.
 This measure will be examined on an ongoing basis.
 There are currently around 900 approved providers of residential aged care employers and around 1,000 approved providers of Home Care Packages.
 There are currently around 20,000 international student nurses studying in Australia.

-COVID-19 support package
+COVID-19 support packages

 The funds are “aimed at ensuring aged care providers can offer reinforced levels of safety and care for those who need it most”.